 A: It can spark new ideas for an invention.

 Collaborative creative processes are frequently used by whom?

 Many inventors keep records of their working process - notebooks, photos, etc., including whom?

-A: Leonardo da Vinci, Galileo Galilei, Evangelista Torricelli, Thomas Jefferson and
+, Galileo Galilei, Evangelista Torricelli, Thomas Jefferson and

 In the process of developing an invention, the initial idea may what?

 A: Change.
 The invention may become simpler, more practical, it may expand, or it may even morph into something totally different.

 shows that turning the concept of an invention into a working device is not always what?

 Inventions may also become more useful after what?